Greg Glassman – Hillsdale Apr 2023

 So industry doesn’t have a lot of this problem.
 The natural sciences have very little of it, for the most part, where we’re looking at what we see, if you wanna talk departments, it’s where there’s primary research in psychology, sociology, some of the newer things like gender studies.

-But I think the, the thing that’s so stressful, so devastating is that the, the epistemic debasement, and I’m gonna To accept subjectively that a model accounts for real world … More that, but the problem that has affected entire departments and entire fields has taken medicine as a victim.
+But I think the, the thing that’s so stressful, so devastating is that the, the epistemic debasement, and I’m gonna explain that, but the problem that has affected entire departments and entire fields has taken medicine as a victim.
 And that’s, that’s a bummer.
 You know, I don’t know what the expectation of, of experiments in psychology to replicate is and how much of a shock it would be to anyone to find that, that there was a lot in psychology that didn’t replicate, but to find that it’s true of oncology and hematology and other medical fields is, is stressful.
 Let me tell you a little bit about what got me here.
 It’s kind of funny if you think about it, but my involvement in terms of training and what I learned about science and science that works and doesn’t work, it began probably 30, 40 years prior to any interest in the subject.

 And that was at home with dad.
 And in about 1960, we had a black and white tv.
 Everyone did, and it had a, there was no remote control.
 It had the rabbit ears, okay.
 Some of you remember that.
 But there was a Sensodyne commercial that was coming on, and it was on Bonanza and it was on you know, the, the fbi, everything we had on tv.